EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 .. _Remy Roy's: https://github.com/remyroy/ethstaker/blob/main/merge-devnet.md#trying-the-kintsugi-testnet-and-performing-transactions

-Once you have **Metamask** configured and received 32 ETH from the public faucet, run twice the following command in order to get your Validator keys and validator withdrawl mnemonics:
+Once you have **Metamask** configured and received 32 ETH from the public faucet, run twice the following command in order to get your Validator keys and validator Withdrawl mnemonics:

 .. prompt:: bash $